 Trained as a lawyer and an engineer, Smith advises cities, states, countries, and the United Nations on emerging transport technologies.
 He co-authored the globally influential levels of driving automation, drafted the leading model law for automated driving in the United States, and taught the first legal courses dedicated to automated driving (in 2012), hyperloops, and flying taxis.
 His students have developed best practices for regulating scooters, and he is writing about what it means to be a trustworthy company.
 His publications are available at

-Before joining the University of South Carolina, Smith led the legal aspects of automated driving program at Stanford University, clerked for the Hon.
+Before joining the University of South Carolina, Smith led the legal aspects of the automated driving program at Stanford University, clerked for The Hon.
 Evan J. Wallach at the U.S. Court of International Trade, and worked as a fellow at the European Bank for Reconstruction and Development.
-He holds both an LLM in international legal studies and a JD (cum laude) from New York University School of Law and a BS in civil engineering from the University of Wisconsin.
+He holds both an LLM in international legal studies and a JD (cum laude) from the New York University School of Law and a BS in civil engineering from the University of Wisconsin.
 Prior to his legal career, Smith worked as a transportation engineer.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 University of Michigan.
 All images property of Michigan Law

 625 South State Street,